wilberquito/Thesis/Resume.md

 and models and configuration from (gitlab).
 The script creates the images, runs the dockercompose file to create the containers using the the configurations from the .env file
+- The containers uses volumes for update models from outsides and avoid you the create again a new container to do that it also let you modify the conf files from outside